 Unicru Answer Key - Read This & Get Hired

-The Unicru job application is owned and maintained by Kronos and was developed by psychologists in order to help businesses find the best employees.
-Today, many chains such as Best Buy, CVS, Blockbuster, Walmart, Kroger, Lowe's, Marriott, Starbucks, (and more) use this type of application to screen potential employees.
+The Unicru job application is owned and maintained by Kronos and was developed by psychologists to help businesses find the best employees.
+Today, many chains such as Best Buy, CVS, Blockbuster, Walmart, Kroger, Lowe's, Marriott, Starbucks, (and more) use this type of application as a method of screening potential employees.

 Applying for jobs can be stressful and time-consuming and, thanks to Unicru, the process is now even more tedious and stressful.
 After applying for several jobs which use Unicru, I have learned to avoid jobs that use this application.

 When you're looking for a job, you might apply to several places.
 Perhaps you apply only to where you would genuinely enjoy working.
-However, with each application comes the annoyance of spending hours filling out hundreds of questions about your personality.
+With each application, comes the annoyance of spending hours filling out hundreds of questions about your personality.
 If you're like many others, you might start applying to places which are less likely to use this type of application.

 What is the test like?

 The Unicru application asks illegal questions, such as your birth date.

 This test is nothing more than a personality test.
 Its purpose is to find suitable people for a job.
 However, this method of finding employees is not only tedious for the potential employee, but borderline illegal, immoral, and is a great way to get a person to lie.